 Questions to consider prior to selecting a new dental insurance plan

 Insurance Benefit Gaps

 Patients often are surprised to find that their insurance benefits do not cover all the treatment their dentist recommends.
 Dental insurance benefits for the most part have remained at the same level for more than two decades, leaving patients to pick up any added costs out-of-pocket.
 In recent years, payment options have emerged to help patients bridge the gap between what their insurance covers and the total cost of care.
-Littleton Dental will accept cash, personal checks or major credit cared, Littleton Dental also offers outside monthly financing program.
+Boulder Dental Center will accept cash, personal checks or major credit cared, Boulder Dental Center also offers outside monthly financing program.
 For more information, an online application go to : Care Credit, Chase Health Advance and Springstone Financial.